BiBTeX database and LaTeX macros of Pierre L'Ecuyer

 All the references of any given category are in a single .bib file

-In each .bib file, the BiBTeX code of all entries start with
+In each .bib file, the BiBTeX code of all entries start with a prefix of one or two

-a one-letter (sometimes two-letter) prefix for that category,
+letters for that category,

 followed by the first three letters of the name of the first author in uppercase,